-LaVerne Evans Srinivasan is the vice president of the Corporation’s National program and the program director for Education.
+LaVerne Evans Srinivasan is the vice president of the Corporation’s National Program and the program director for Education.
 She oversees grantmaking and other activities aimed at engaging parents and communities, improving teaching and leadership for learning, advancing innovative learning environment designs, providing K–12 pathways to college and career success, and fostering integrated approaches to innovation and learning in the field of education.

-In 2006, Ms. Srinivasan became President of New Leaders for New Schools, where she led and managed day-to-day strategy and operations.
+In 2006, Srinivasan became president of New Leaders for New Schools, where she led and managed day-to-day strategy and operations.
 In addition she oversaw the organization’s growth and expansion into six new urban school systems, its launch and development of the Effective Practice Incentive Community (EPIC) awards program, and the doubling of its network of community and staff.

 As president of Time to Know, an educational technology company, Srinivasan worked to provide teachers with a suite of integrated tools for curriculum planning, classroom management, and student assessment designed to foster deeper learning by students through writing, project work, problem-solving, and creative activities.
 She later cofounded FieroNow, a technology company created to equip education organizations with meaningful and actionable feedback from their stakeholders, as well as with the data needed to respond.

 Srinivasan began her career at law firm Shearman and Sterling LLP.
 In 1993, she joined BMG Entertainment as senior director of Legal and Business Affairs, rising to senior vice president of Legal and Business Affairs, and general counsel worldwide.
 She is a graduate of Harvard College and Harvard Law School.
 She serves on the advisory boards of College Promise Campaign, Education Equity Lab, EdTech Evidence Exchange, Reach Higher, and Global Science of Learning for Education Network.
 She is also a Pahara Fellow.